 [Related Post: 4 Top Tips on How to Stop Wasting Money]

 Maybe your friend purchased a new treadmill or your new neighbor just got a cool Le Creuset cookware set.
 It is tempting to also own those great things.
 If you constantly compare yourself with others, you will end up spending the money that you either don’t have or have but should be put to better use.

-Will you really be happy when you manage to keep up with the Joneses?
-You probably will be for several days or even for a few weeks.
-In the long run, you will be regretful for spending the money on things that you don’t really need or care.
-In short, keeping up with the Joneses can make your finance suffer.
+Will you really be in a better mood when you manage to keep up with the Joneses?
+You probably will be happy for several days or even for a few weeks.
+But in the long run, you will be regretful for spending the money on things that you don’t really need or care about.
+Keeping up with the Joneses wouldn’t cheer you up for long but can make your finance suffer.

 5. Impulse spending

 A study from CreditCard.com shows impulse spending is common among Americans.
 How many times have you grabbed a candy bar, a pack of gum, or a hand sanitizer at the checkout line?
 How many times have you been attracted by the “buy one get one free” ad and purchased something you don’t usually use?
 A common assumption is spending a few more dollars won’t hurt much.
 Wrong.
 Small spending here and there can eventually ruin your financial goals.